-People rely heavily on their refrigerators, as we again learned in 2020 during the COVID-19 pandemic when factory shipments of refrigerators and freezers shot up 15% over the prior year.
-The everyday act of opening the refrigerator door can lead to a decision that may affect our day in the short term, or our health if the choices become a habit.
+The everyday act of opening the refrigerator door can lead to a decision that may affect our day in the short term, or your health if the choices become a habit.
 Do you take the time to make a salad or grab a slice of leftover pizza?
 Should you satisfy your sugar craving with an apple or a dessert?
-Now, as kids head back to school and days are filled with drop-offs, pickups, activities, lunches and snacks, being overwhelmed by too many decisions to make could lead people to make the quick, easy and sometimes less healthy decision when they are deciding what to eat or put in the kids’ lunch.
+When life gets busy, being overwhelmed by too many decisions could lead people to make the quick, easy and sometimes less healthy choice when they are deciding what to eat or put in the kids’ lunch.

 “Many of my clients are able to meet their goals more efficiently with organization,” says Caroline Passerrello, a spokesperson for the Academy of Nutrition and Dietetics and instructor at the University of Pittsburgh.
 “The more hectic the schedule, the more organization matters.”